JasonJinn/MachineLearning_Note_Code/README.md

-#This is the introdution of my kcl fyp
+#This is a note about Machine Learning